 Beryll Patricia Camplin

 Along with other therapists I believe that the key to successful therapy is the relationship between therapist and client; it is important for you to feel comfortable and safe.
 For that reason we can have an initial meeting to decide whether you would like to work with me.
-Approaching a counsellor can be pretty daunting and I will do my best to put you at ease, providing a sounding board for unspoken thoughts, maybe, or just a place to explore what is going on for you at this moment.
+Approaching a counsellor can be pretty daunting and I will do my best to put you at ease, providing a non-judgemental space - a sounding board for unspoken thoughts maybe, or just a place to explore what is going on for you at this moment.
 If you prefer, you can also call me first for an informal chat and I will be happy to answer any concerns or questions.

 Training, qualifications & experience

 - Certificate in Counselling Skills (CPCAB); Certificate in Counselling Studies (CPCAB); BA, Sociology & Education, (OU); MSc (Hons), Distinction in Therapeutic Counselling, Greenwich University (BACP).

 - As a Registered Member, MBACP, of the British Association for Counselling and Psychotherapy I adhere to their Ethical Framework for good practice and am committed to ongoing professional development to keep my skills and knowledge up to date.

 Training and CPD in the last 18 months includes: Relational mindfulness; Working with trauma; Family dynamics and traumatic bonding; Attachment theory; Attachment and character strategies; Understanding and recognising the impact of domestic violence; Neuroscience in therapy; Existential counselling; The false self; Couples counselling; Working systemically with individuals; Use of self in the therapeutic encounter; The impact of child sexual abuse on adult survivors; Reducing conflict in relationships; Eating disorders.